/ Taste And Smell Changes In Older Adults

 Maintain Social Engagement Around Meals

-How Homecare Services Support Health Eating Habits
+How Homecare Services Support Healthy Eating Habits

 Homecare services like Comfort Keepers can help older persons cope with taste and smell changes.
 A home support worker can assist by: